tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 -   `type`, in which you should specify the [MIME type](http://en.wikipedia.org/wiki/Internet_media_type) for CSS; and
 -   `href`, the attribute which you should point to the URL of the stylesheet you wish to include.

 With this tag added, your stylesheet should be included with your HTML page, and the styles within the stylesheet applied to elements within the page.
-It should be noted that CSS stylesheets are considered as a form of [static media](#section-templates-static-static), meaning you should place them within your project's `static` directory.
+You should be aware that CSS stylesheets are considered as a form of [static media](#section-templates-static-static), meaning you should place them within your project's `static` directory.

 I> ### Inline CSS
 I> You can also add CSS to your HTML documents *inline*, meaning that the CSS is included as part of your HTML page.
 However, this isn't generally advised because it removes the abstraction between presentational semantics (CSS) and content (HTML).